RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Additional experiments

 In the main text, we discuss two data fidelity terms that can be used in our implicit encoding model.
 One approach uses occupancy functions with a binary cross entropy data fidelity term, while the other approach uses point cloud data.
 To showcase the difference between the two approaches, we perform an experiment on the rectangle data as used in the numerical results section.
 The exact same training parameters are used.

 In Figures \ref{fig:templates_occ_vs_point cloud} and \ref{fig:reconstructions_occ_vs_point cloud}, we see the learned templates and an example of a reconstructed training shape, respectively.

 Figure \ref{fig:templates_occ_vs_point cloud} shows that both templates resemble a square.
 Figure \ref{fig:reconstructions_occ_vs_point cloud} demonstrates that the reconstructions with the occupancy data are worse than the reconstructions with the point cloud data.
 One possible explanation is that the point cloud loss function encourages the shape's points to lie on the zero level set of the implicit representation.
 When using occupancy values, we focus more on the domain around the shape and train on uniformly sampled occupancy values to regress the occupancy function.
-Hence, when working with point clouds, the emphasis is on the shape itself, rather than the surrounding domain, which is the case with occupancy functions.
 The focus on the shape itself makes it possible to better reconstruct its details.
 As the point cloud method yields better reconstructions, we use this method for the numerical experiments.